jeffrafter/jeffrafter.github.io/content/blog/unity-multiplayer-vr-with-normcore/index.md

 * Mirror (Unity multiplayer networking) https://github.com/vis2k/Mirror
 * Normcore (Unity multiplayer service) https://normcore.io
-* Photon (Unity multiplayer servuce) https://www.photonengine.com/
+* Photon (Unity multiplayer service) https://www.photonengine.com/

 Mirror is open source and fantastic for peer to peer multiplayer.
 It requires that you (or a player) host the server which requires more work at scale.
 If you are looking to use Mirror I highly recommend the excellent YouTube series [How To Make A Multiplayer Game In Unity - Client-Server - Mirror Networking](https://www.youtube.com/watch?v=5LhA4Tk_uvI&list=PLS6sInD7ThM1aUDj8lZrF4b4lpvejB2uB) by DapperDino.